flutter/flutter/README.md

 [Flutter](https://flutter.io) applications.
 It implements Flutter's core libraries, including animation and graphics, file and network I/O, accessibility support, plugin architecture, and a Dart runtime and compile toolchain.
-Most developers wil interact with Flutter via the [Flutter Framework](https://github.com/flutter/flutter), which provides a modern, reactive framework, and a rich set of platform, layout and foundation widgets.
+Most developers will interact with Flutter via the [Flutter Framework](https://github.com/flutter/flutter), which provides a modern, reactive framework, and a rich set of platform, layout and foundation widgets.